Manly West, Queensland: Education

 Manly West State School is a government primary (Prep–6) school for boys and girls at 226 Manly Road.
 In 2018, the school had an enrolment of 474 students with 33 teachers (30 full-time equivalent) and 21 non-teaching staff (14 full-time equivalent).
 It includes a special education program.

 Wondall Heights State School is a government primary (Prep–6) school for boys and girls at Wondall Road.
 In 2018, the school had an enrolment of 678 students with 50 teachers (45 full-time equivalent) and 38 non-teaching staff (23 full-time equivalent).
 It includes a special education program.

 Moreton Bay College is a private primary and secondary (Prep–12) school for girls at 450 Wondall Road.
 In 2018, the school had an enrolment of 1,116 students with 107 teachers (99 full-time equivalent) and 105 non-teaching staff (81 full-time equivalent).

 Moreton Bay Boys College is a private primary and secondary (Prep–12) school for boys at 258-302 Manly Road.
 In 2018, the school had an enrolment of 476 students with 49 teachers (47 full-time equivalent) and 11 non-teaching staff (10 full-time equivalent).

-Manly West also has a preschool.
+There are no government secondary schools in Manly West.
+The nearest government secondary schools are Wynnum State High School in neighbouring Wynnum to the north and Brisbane Bayside State College in neighbouring Wynnum West to the north-west.